wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 PowerAuthSDK.sharedInstance().removeBiometryFactor()
 ```

-### Biometry factor-related key lifetime
+### Biometry Factor-Related Key Lifetime

 By default, the biometry factor-related key is **NOT** invalidated after the biometry enrolled in the system is changed.
-For example, if the user adds or removes the finger or enroll with a new face, then the biometry factor-related key is still available for the signing operation.
+For example, if the user adds or removes the finger or enrolls with a new face, then the biometry factor-related key is still available for the signing operation.
 To change this behavior, you have to provide `PA2KeychainConfiguration` object with `linkBiometricItemsToCurrentSet` parameter set to `true` and use that configuration for the `PowerAuthSDK` instance construction:

 ```swift
 // Prepare your PA config